32- Easy illustration for collapse load for indeterminate beam.

 Then (0.50Mp+Mp)+ Pp*L/4, 2 will go with 2, Mp=(1/6)*Pp*L. The Plastic Load or the collapse load Pp=6*Mp/L.

-The Collapse load for indeterminate beam by the kinematic method.
+The Collapse load for an indeterminate beam by the kinematic method.

-To create collapse, two hinges will be placed, the first one will be at point A and the second one will be at point B. due to the acting P collapse load, deflection Δ will occur, and failure will happen.
+To create a collapse, two hinges will be placed; the first will be at point A, and the second will be at point B. Due to the acting P collapse load, deflection Δ will occur, and failure will happen.

 The mechanism of failure is due to the two hinges, at the collapse, there will be angle θ, at the collapse, there will be angle θ at both points A, B. θ= tan(θ), since the angle is small.
 Accordingly, θ= tan θ=(Δ)/(L/2), there is symmetry at point C.